Are your kidneys available to me? - Third in a series

 Christians are led to believe and pressured to acknowledge that the generous, loving, believing, giving, self-sacrificing child of God will donate organs.
 And we all know what the opposite of that is!

-Probably most church people assume that these statements apply to dead donors, not live ones.
+Probably most church people assume that these statements apply to dead (nearly dead) donors, not to live ones.
 Yet soft-hearted people will be drawn to donate a kidney and their act will be influenced by church approval.

 Kidney donation news story (ref)

 But not all kidneys come from the willing and compassionate.
 Stay tuned for part two of Other People's Organs.